synaptics-synap/doc/manual/statistics.md

 ## `network_profile`

-This file contains detailed information for each network *currently* loaded in the NPU driver, with a line per network.
+This file contains detailed information for each network currently loaded in the NPU driver, with a line per network.
 The information in each line is the same as in the `networks` file.
-Additionally, if a model has been compiled offline with profiling enabled or executed online with profiling enabled, the corresponding line will be followed by detailed layer-by-layer information:
+In addition if a model has been compiled offline with profiling enabled (see section [Model Profiling](/docs/synap/model_compilation#model-profiling)) or executed online with profiling enabled (see section [Benchmarking Models With NNAPI](/docs/synap/nnapi#benchmarking-models-with-nnapi)) the corresponding line will be followed by detailed layer-by-layer information:

 - **lyr**: index of the layer (or group of layers)
 - **cycle**: number of execution cycles